 Mobile payment transaction fees vary

 Garage sale proprietors need to keep in mind that each mobile payment option carries its own set of terms and transaction fees.

-- Square currently charges a 2.75 percent fee for each transaction using swiped cards and a 3.5 percent plus 15 cent fee for manually keyed-in payments (which carry a greater risk to the company because a physical credit card isn’t necessarily involved in the transaction).
+- Square currently charges a 2.6% plus 10 cent fee for each transaction using swiped cards and a 3.5% plus 15 cent fee for manually keyed-in payments (which carry a greater risk to the company because a physical credit card isn’t necessarily involved in the transaction).
 Square charges these fees to the merchants, not consumers.

-- Venmo, which is owned by PayPal, is a free digital wallet that allows people to share payments.
-If both parties have Venmo accounts, the transaction is free – but if you use Venmo to pay by credit card, you’ll incur a 3 percent fee.
+- Venmo transactions are free if both parties have Venmo accounts.
+But if you use Venmo to pay by credit card, you’ll incur a 3 percent fee.